 The key to any successful relationship is open and meaningful communication.
 Unfortunately, this is not something that comes naturally to all of us.
 Order this box of 101 fun and thought-provoking questions to help families on Amazon to help get the conversation started.
 Schedule a family dinner at least once a week and break open this box to help take your relationship to the next level.

 The Chosen is a multi-season television series centered on the lives of Jesus and His disciples.
 But while the majority of religious television and movies are average at best, The Chosen is good television.
 Even more, it is good art.
 Schedule a few family TV nights and watch a few episodes to see if your family enjoys it as much as many others have.
 The Chosen is available for free at watch.thechosen.tv as well as on many other streaming service.
-You can even download some family discussion questions online if you want to continue the conversation.

 In his recent pastoral letter on the Eucharist, our Bishop has encouraged five practices that help us come truly alive in our Catholic faith.
 Together with your family, choose one of these practices and make a plan to commit to it together for the school year.